megagonlabs/meganno-client/mkdocs/docs/index.md

 ![Figure 2.
 Overview of MEGAnno+ system.](assets/images/meganno_site_fig2.png)
 <br/><span style="color: gray;">*Figure 2.
 Overview of MEGAnno+ system.*</span>

+**Subset**: refers to a slice of data created from user-defined searches.

+**Record**: refers to an item within the data corpus.

+**Agent**: an _Agent_ is defined by the configuration of the LLM (e.g., model’s name, version, and hyper-parameters) and a prompt template.

+**Job**: when an _Agent_ is employed to annotate a selected data _Subset_, the execution is referred to as a Job.

+**Label**: stores the label assigned to a particular _Record_

+**Label_Metdata**: captures additional aspects of a label, such as LLM confidence score or length of label response, etc.

+**Verification**: captures annotations from human users that confirm or update LLM labels

 ## Demo
 For Megagon hosted demo, please head to [https://meganno.github.io/](https://meganno.github.io/).
 <video controls width='75%'>